John McEneny: Background and early career

 McEneny went to the Christian Brothers Academy, graduating with fellow future assemblyman Ronald Canestrari.
 He graduated from Siena College with a bachelor's degree in history, and attended New Mexico State University and the Harvard University's John F. Kennedy School of Government.
 He served in the Peace Corps in Colombia, South America, and worked as a social worker and for the youth program in Albany.
-Long-time Mayor Erastus Corning 2nd appointed him to lead the Albany County office of CETA Job Corps from 1971–1984.
+Long-time Mayor Erastus Corning 2nd appointed him to lead the Albany County office of CETA Job Corps from 1971 to 1984.
 He directed the 1980 United States Census for the Capital District.
 McEneny was married for many years to his wife, Barbara Leonard, and is widowed; they have four children, John, Rachel, Daniel and Maeve and a granddaughter, Madeline Maeve, and a grandson, Owen Keats.

 McEneny's daughter Rachel married John Spencer, Jr., the son of Republican politician John Spencer, the former mayor of Yonkers, New York.
 Rachel was the Communications Director for Congresswoman Kirsten Gillibrand from 2006 through her appointment to the United States Senate in January 2009, she then served as Senior Advisor for US Senator Gillibrand in Washington, DC.
 She now serves as the Commissioner of Administrative Services for the City of Albany.

 McEneny's son John is an established playwright and Artistic Director of Piper Theatre Productions, a Summer Stock Theatre Company based in Brooklyn, NY.
 It was co-founded with his sister Rachel.

-Work as an historian
+Work as a historian

 McEneny has a degree in history, worked for over a decade as Albany County Historian, and remains involved in issues of archiving historical documents.
 He is the author or co-author of several non-fiction books, including Albany: Capital City on the Hudson.